Potato Appetizer Craze

 Something that may turn organic-loving, health-conscious consumers away from potato skin appetizers is cleanliness.
 Since potatoes grow underground, they require more than a quick rinse before consumption.

 You obviously have more control at home, where you can pick out spudding eyes and scrape off mud pockets with a wire brush.
-After all that effort, you might want to prepare several skins in the freezer.
+After all that effort, you might want to prepare several skins for the freezer.

 When considering potato skins, some people wonder, “Why not just have a whole loaded baked potato?”
 Wash a large potato well.
 Slice it in half and coat with olive oil, salt and pepper.
 Place on an iron skillet in the oven, skin side up, at 400°F for 20 minutes.